 Once you invite a user they will receive an email where they will need to click a link to accept the invitation.
-After clicking the accept link the user will be prompted to create a new bitwarden account or log into the an existing account registered at that email address.
+After clicking the accept link the user will be prompted to create a new Bitwarden account or log into an existing account registered at that email address.

 After clicking an emailed link, the invited user is prompted to accept the invitation to the organization.